"Toe-Nail Theology," a deep thinker's contemplation

 #3.
 1 Corinthians 12:20 confirms, " As it is, there are many members, yet one body."

-Then a change of thought occurred when I went on a backpacking trip with my husband two summers ago.
-We climbed five miles straight up, packs and all, into the rugged Olympic Mountains in WA.
-Since I hadn’t hiked like this in 30 years, I had forgotten TWO important aspects of hiking.
-Your shoes should be one size too big, and when you come downhill, tighten the boots versus loosening them.
+First, your shoes should be one size too big; and second, when you come downhill, tighten the boots versus loosening them.
 So from that two-day trek came a swollen, blackened, left, big-toenail.
 Finally, after a few weeks, it painfully fell off, and a new one started underneath it.
 That new toenail took about a year to be normal.

 Martha Wild King, M. Ed., Author